catherinezucker/gows/README.md

 * `workers` represents configurations for each worker
   * `host` represents the host address of the worker, currently only localhost (127.0.0.1) is supported as we do not yet support a distrubuted architecture
   * `port` represents the port for the worker to listen on
-  * `cacheDuration` represents the amount of time to cache files for
 * `baseDirectory` is the directory for the servers to serve files from
 * `masterPort` is the port number for the master to listen on.